adlnet/xAPI-Spec/xAPI.md

 	    <td>An inverse functional identifier unique to the Group.</td><td>yes</td></tr>
 </table>

-* A system consuming Statements MUST consider each anonymous Group distinct even if it has an identical set of members;
+* A system consuming Statements MUST consider each anonymous Group distinct even if it has an identical set of members.
 * A system consuming Statements MUST NOT assume that Agents in the 'member' property comprise an exact list of agents in a given anonymous or identified Group.